-- A. The Village shall distribute to Subrecipient as Subrecipient's portion of the total grant received by the Village from HUD a maximum of Ten Thousand Dollars, One Hundred and Forty Four (\$10,144) (hereinafter the "Grant Funds") to be paid in accordance with the terms of this Agreement.
-The Subrecipient acknowledges and agrees that only those budget line items and percentages that appear in its Program Year 2017 Project Budget will be considered for reimbursement through the Grant Funds. - B. The Grant Funds shall not be used for ineligible or unallowable costs, including costs incurred prior to the effective date of this Agreement as defined herein.
+- A. The Village shall distribute to Subrecipient as Subrecipient's portion of the total grant received by the Village from HUD a maximum of ten thousand, one hundred and forty four dollars (\$10,144) (hereinafter the "Grant Funds") to be paid in accordance with the terms of this Agreement.
+The Subrecipient acknowledges and agrees that only those budget line items and percentages that appear in its Program Year 2019 Project Budget will be considered for reimbursement through the Grant Funds. - B. The Grant Funds shall not be used for ineligible or unallowable costs, including costs incurred prior to the effective date of this Agreement as defined herein.
 In the event the Village does not receive the Grant Funds from HUD, the Village shall not provide the Grant Funds, or any other funds, to Subrecipient.